 If you’re uncertain which business structure would suit you best, we recommend you talk to your tax, business or legal adviser.

 Every country will have different structures available, different laws, and taxes.
-It’s super important you take your time checking off all the boxes you need to, to help your business run as smooth as possible.
+It’s super important you take your time checking off all the boxes you need to, to help your business run as smoothly as possible.

-Decide which services you’ll offer your clients
+Step #2 Decide which services you’ll offer your clients

 Generally, when people think of virtual assistance services, the main things that come to mind are checking email, returning phone calls and managing their client’s calendar; just like, regular admin stuff.